Ayu9002/myfirstgame-shootme/README.md

 ---
 The whole game is created on Mono Scripting backend for the IL2CPP Scripting backend change the other branch

-------> so i have seen the files of IL2CPP .it's size goes beyond the pushing limit ,you take a leverage of this complete game at :https://omu47.itch.io/shootme

-feel free to reach me
 ## 📄 License

 This project is currently private.
 Redistribution, reverse-engineering, or unauthorized use of assets is prohibited without permission.